polkachu/server-monitoring/README.md

 cp samples/inventory.sample inventory
 ```

-## Setp 2: Customize a few files for Prometheus according to your network setup and jobs you want to run
+## Setp 2: Customize several key files

-Copy two configuration files, and make edits to reflect how your network is setup and what prometheus jobs you want to run
+Copy two configuration files, and make edits to reflect how your network is setup and what prometheus jobs you want to run.

 ```bash
 cp samples/config_hosts.yml.sample roles/prometheus/tasks/config_hosts.yml
 cp samples/prometheus.yml.sample roles/prometheus/files/prometheus.yml
 ```

+The config_hosts.yml file is how we set up internal DNS lookup by editing /etc/hosts file.
+This will make the Grafana dashboard easier to read as each server has its human-readable name rather than an IP address like "10.0.0.1"

 # Step 3: Run main playbook to set up a fresh monitor

-The key monitor ansible file is main.yml, which will set up a new fresh monitor from scratch.
-It will set up firewall, install Prometheus, Grafana and Alert Manager
+The main monitor ansible file is main.yml, which sets up a new fresh monitor from scratch.
+It will set up firewall, install Prometheus, Grafana and Alert Manager.

 ```bash
 ansible-playbook -i inventory main.yml